AndryRafam/aegis/README.md

 <h2 algin="left"> About </h2>

-NeptuneCrypt is a lightweight CLI encryption software using XChaCha20Poly1305, SM4-GCM and Aes-256-GCM as cipher for simple encryption and Argon2id for encryption key derivation from passwords.
+NeptuneCrypt is a lightweight CLI encryption software using XChaCha20Poly1305, SM4-GCM and Aes-256-GCM as cipher for simple encryption and Argon2id for key derivation function.
 The software was built with C++ (std=23) and cryptopp-modern: https://cryptopp-modern.com/

 <h2 align="left"> About the cipher </h2>